muhdHidir/TheGreenInvestor-Backend/README.md

 As part of this years project theme, 'Climate Change', The Green Investor aims to educate potential retail investors about the opportunities and challenges of sustainable investing.
 To prevent further irreversible impacts on the planet, businesses must take more initiative in preventing climate change.
 Hence, it is crucial that companies adapt and evolve their business into a sustainable model.

-Our web application can be accessed via https://www.TheGreenInvestor.com, and will be hosted online until the end of our academic term.
+Our web application can be accessed via https://www.TheGreenInvestor.net, and will be hosted online until the end of our academic term.
 The source code will continue being publicly available and instructions to run the web app locally is listed below.

+## How To Play

+1. You are playing as a CEO of a business, and are given 10 different scenarios and questions.
+2. For each scenario or questions, you are given 4 different choices.
+3. Each option will impact your business stats, which includes Sustainability Points, Morale, Cash in Hand and Income.
+4. At the end of each round, there will be a post question review, where you can learn about how your choices impacted the business profitability and sustainability.
+5. After progressing through 10 different scenarios and questions, your points will be calculated based on your overall stats and will be shown on the leaderboard for comparison with other players.
+6. Each game you play will generate different scenarios, questions, and options, so remember to play more than once!

 ## Application Architecture Diagram
 <p align="center">